 - Scheduling: Use your analytics data to schedule notifications based on factors like opening times and individual timezones.

-Once you create a OneSignal account (for the API key) – you’ll get access to an extensive dashboard for adding and managing new notification streams.
-You also get plenty of opportunities to customize the way your push notifications are going to look in the end.
+Once you create a OneSignal account (for the API key) - you'll get access to an extensive dashboard for adding and managing new notification streams.
+You also get plenty of opportunities to customize how your push notifications will look in the end.

 Webpushr stands out with a detailed user interface directly in your Admin dashboard.
 From this UI - you'll have access to comprehensive reports of how many subscribers you have, and the total conversion rate, but also track the ratio of opened and closed notifications.

 Some interesting features that Webpushr provides are the ability to integrate your opt-ins together with your favorite CRM tool.
 This means you can assign things like email addresses and other details to each opt-in for your push notifications.
-In the long run, this will give you the ability to create personalized segments for all your campaigns.
+In the long run, this will allow you to create personalized segments for all your campaigns.

 And, last but not least, you can enjoy complete freedom in designing the style of each push notification you send.
 The interface for designing the notifications includes a vast array of options to make sure each notification looks the way you like.

-Unlike the first two options – Perfecty stands out by the fact that it is a self-hosted solution, and its source code is also published on GitHub.
-In other words, you won’t need to signup to an external service or use API keys because all the notifications will be sent from your own server.
+Unlike the first two options - Perfecty stands out because it is a self-hosted solution, and its source code is also published on GitHub.
+In other words, you won't need to signup to an external service or use API keys because all the notifications will be sent from your own server.

-If you were to host your website on one of the cheaper DigitalOcean servers – you could achieve up to 10,000 notifications per minute.
+If you were to host your website on one of the cheaper DigitalOcean servers - you could achieve up to 10,000 notifications per minute.
 Another great feature is that Perfecty supports importing data from platforms like OneSignal and others.
-So, if you wanted to self-host your push notifications server; Perfecty will make sure you have as little downtime as possible.
+So, if you wanted to self-host your push notifications server; Perfecty will ensure you have an as little downtime as possible.

 Granted, this plugin might not have all the quirks of actual venture companies, but it's a fantastic starting point if you only care about sending the occasional updates.

-One of Gravitec’s core strengths is how easy it is to use the plugin to automate notifications for new blog posts and weekly digests.
+One of Gravitec's core strengths is its easy use of the plugin to automate notifications for new blog posts and weekly digests.
 You can directly add an RSS feed of your entire blog or specific categories, and Gravitec will automate the process of sending out notifications upon new updates.

 Furthermore, you can create weekly digests which can be configured to include anywhere from top 3 to top 10 of your most popular blog posts for that week.
-This feature is also able to monitor the articles that a specific subscriber hasn’t seen yet.
+This feature can also monitor the articles that a specific subscriber hasn't seen yet.
 And, as such, provide them only with links that are still new to them.
-This feature alone makes Gravitec’s plugin highly desirable.
+This feature alone makes Gravitec's plugin highly desirable.